 Harassment means a course of vexatious comment or conduct in a TDSB environment, based on a protected ground, which is known, or ought reasonably to be known, to be unwelcome, and includes sexual harassment.
 Harassment is a form of discrimination.
 It is usually the result of a series of incidents ("a course" of comment or conduct) but may also result from one very serious incident.
-(Note: non-Code workplace harassment, which is not based on a protected ground, is covered under the Workplace Harassment Prevention for Non-Human-Rights-Code Harassment Policy [P034].)
+(Note: non-Code workplace harassment, which is not based on a protected ground, is on any of the grounds covered under the Workplace Harassment Prevention for Non-Human-Rights-Code Harassment Policy [P034].)